justinjsmith/golangmutualssl/README.md

 The client verifies that the server has a cert issued by the CA and that the server name is "myserver".
 Notice that it overrides the normal DNS-based checks.

-The service verifies that the client has a cert issued by the CA and that the common name matches a specified value.
+The service verifies that the client has a cert issued by the CA